- Most known and widely used Types of Welding processes (MMA, MIG and TIG)

 Disadvantages are an added cost of gas, lower mobility then stick welding, can’t be used in windy places because the wind tends to blow off shielding gas, it has a lower penetration than stick and flux core and in turn whacker welds.
 Material needs to be 90% clean and corrosion has to be removed for the weld to be good.

-It’s mainly used in the manufacturing industry because of its speed and low user training prior to welding in the automotive industry and in maritime industry on shipyards.
+It’s mainly used in the manufacturing industry because of its speed and low user training prior to welding in the automotive industry and in the maritime industry on shipyards.
 It’s most popular with average Joe for garage work in the yard and home repairs again because of its easiness for use and ability to weld thin metal sheets.

 TIG welding (Tungsten Inert Gas)

 Also Known as GTAW (Gas Tungsten Arc Welding).
 TIG is an acronym for tungsten inert gas and is technically referred to as gas tungsten arc welding (GTAW).
 The method makes use of a non-consumable tungsten electrode that transfers the current to the welding arc.
-The tungsten and weld puddle is preserved and cooled with an inert gas, usually argon.
+The tungsten and weld puddle is preserved and cooled with inert gas, usually argon.
 TIG welding is very much like oxy-acetylene welding in such that you would use a filler material for build-up or fortifying.

 Just as in the case of MIG welding, you will require an external gas supply.
 Some of the most conventional of them are argon and argon/helium amalgamations.